DuckLeader/SkunkPunk-osu-Skins/Skins.md

 # SkunkPunk osu!
 Skins
 - ## Here's where you can find gameplay elements that I've created, edited, or used
-- ## Nearly everything here will be gameplay focused with Garin's YUGEN2K skin being a base for UI
+- ## Nearly everything here will be gameplay focused with another skin being a base for UI
 - ## If you have any questions about how I make stuff or anything like that just ask me on discord @SkunkPunk
 - ## Newer stuff will appear at the top of this page
 <p align="center">